highb/resume/README.md

 ### Motivation

-I created this template as managing a resume on Google Docs was hard and changing any formatting was too difficult since it had to be applied in multiple places.
+I copied this template from [Sourabh Bajaj's excellent example](https://github.com/sb2nov/resume) as managing a resume on Google Docs was hard and changing any formatting was too difficult since it had to be applied in multiple places.

-Most currently available templates either focus on two columns, or are multiple pages long that didn't work well for career fairs or online applications.

 ### Quick start